Emacs as a Time Tracker

 Note: This is a post that I published in my blog on September 11, 2021, I'm re-posting it here since I'm planning to continue blogging here.

 I have tried many tools and techniques to track time.
 Tracking time helps me organize a bit better and manage my time better.
-I have tried things like spreadsheets, different utility Apps, but nothing stuck more than a couple of days.
+I have tried things like spreadsheets, and different utility Apps, but nothing stuck for more than a couple of days.

 The good news is since I switched to Emacs recently, it opened me up to the world of org-mode, which has been pretty useful lately.
 But before getting to the good stuff I'll list down some of the stuff that I've tried in the past.
 And as with everything I wanted something keyboard-driven because I like it that way :)

 Tools and techniques I've tried in the past

 Spreadsheets was a no-brainer, it was simple enough for the job.
 I used to just add the list of tasks and added start and end times on two columns and at the end of the day, with the help of a few formulas, I was able to see stuff like time spent on different tasks and the total time, etc.

 This was a good app, but it only runs on Linux, but I needed something cross-platform.

 This was a perfect solution for my itch for using the keyboard, because this, I can do in my editor.
 But the downside is that, text files can't really do more than just holding onto what I put in them, thus, no easy way to calculate times.
 End of the day I had to use a spreadsheet again to do the calculations and there's no way to quickly check the time I've spent on the current task.